JoeyMckenzie/JoeyMckenzie/README.md

 ### Work 💸

 I'm a Senior Software Engineer at National Funding, a fintech company based in San Diego.
-I'm a TypeScript & .NET dev/amateur DevOps hopeful by day, and a rustacean off the clock. 🦀
+I'm a TypeScript & .NET dev/amateur DevOps hopeful by day, and parttime rustacean off the clock. 🦀

 ### Contact 🤝